Thursday, December 18, 2008

 The first thing I noticed when I got the Streetwalker Pro was that it was light and super deep (2" deeper than my Glass Taxi).
 I've tried to show the difference in the photo of both bags below with my Glass Taxi in the front, but it is hard to get the full impact from just a photo.

-Inside I found the bag to be a little disappointing because the dividers are much thinner than those used in previous ThinkTankPhoto bags I've owned.
+Inside I found the the dividers are much thinner than those used in pre-2008 ThinkTankPhoto bags I've owned.
 I've always considered the dividers and zippers to be the best features of these bags, so a change was a little concerning.
 However, I quickly discovered that the thin versions seem to work almost as well and have the added benefit of creating more space in the bag (always a plus).
+That said, I wish the old thicker dividers would come back.

-Just like all other TTP bags, the added rain protection for a heavy storm comes in the form of a "shower cap" as shown below, so sadly there's still nothing built-in.
+Just like all other TTP bags, the added rain protection for a heavy storm comes in the form of a "shower cap" design but it has nothing built-in.

 Conclusion